 See exactly what arrives in your inbox.

-The Briefing is a real email, not a marketing newsletter.
-Mondays, Wednesdays, and Fridays — six items across the pillars, a Wavelength take on each.
+The Signal is a real email, not a marketing newsletter.
+Mondays, Wednesdays, and Fridays — nine items across the themes, a Wavelength take on each.
 Below is a faithful preview of an actual issue.

 01 / Labor Market Data Analysis Lightcast fault lines: which regional labor markets are pulling apart.New Lightcast analysis shows the wage gap between high- and low-pay metros widened in 18 of 20 tracked sectors over the last twelve months.
 WAVELENGTH TAKE If you serve a metro that's on the wrong side of one of those splits, your program portfolio likely lags the wage map by 18 months.
 The fix is rebalancing toward the sectors where wages are actually moving — not the ones with the most postings.